 About the author

 Oliver Barstow (South Africa) is a writer, editor and artists currently based in Amsterdam, the Netherlands.
-He is the Editor of the Sandberg Series Online Journal and the Online Editor of ZAM Magazine.
-He is also the co-ordinator and publicist for Englishes MOOC, on an Online art project by Nicoline van Harskamp.
+He is the editor of the Sandberg Series and the online editor of ZAM Magazine.
+He is also the co-ordinator and publicist for Englishes MOOC, an online art project by Nicoline van Harskamp.
 In 2018 he received the Mondriaan Fonds Jong Talent Award for artistic development.
-He graduated from the Sandberg Instituut as part of the Temporary Master, Materialisation in Art and Design in 2017.
-In 2010 he co-founded the independent art book publisher, Fourthwall Books in Johannesburg, South Africa, working with prominent writers and artists, including William Kentridge.
+He graduated from the Sandberg Instituut as part of the temporary master, Materialisation in Art & Design in 2017.
+In 2010 he co-founded the independent art book publisher, Fourthwall Books in Johannesburg, South Africa.